learn-co-curriculum/dsc-conditional-probability/README.md

 Here are some more examples:

 * Drawing a 2nd Ace from a deck of cards given that the first card you drew was an Ace.
-* Finding the probability of liking "the Matrix" given that you know this person likes science fiction.
+* Finding the probability of liking "The Matrix" given that you know this person likes science fiction.

 Let's say that $P(A)$ is the event we are interested in, and this event depends on a certain event $B$ that has happened.